 Shared payment for a fence is not required in every situation!

-Title insurance companies should help resolve disputes about fundamental ownership issues like property lines.
+Contact your title insurance company if you're in a neighbor dispute about fundamental ownership issues like property lines.

 If your neighbor constructs a spite fence, making the neighborhood look terrible and calling attention to the property, can you file suit?